"I blame my mother." "Everybody else is doing it." "The little voice in my head told me so." "It was the dog -- I swear!"

-"There's a huge disconnect between what people really want out of their lives and the ways in which they conduct their financial lives," says financial journalist Stacey Tisdale, who co-authored the book with financial life planner Paula Boyer Kennedy.
+"There's a huge disconnect between what people really want out of their lives and the ways in which they conduct their financial lives," says financial journalist Stacey Tisdale, who cowrote the book with financial "life planner" Paula Boyer Kennedy.
 "Bringing mindfulness and awareness to your finances helps you bridge that disconnect and allows you to redirect your resources toward what is really important."

 So, back to your mother.
 Only this time I'm serious.

 The authors emphasize the importance of recognizing the strongest influences on our adult behavior.
 Cue parents (or your primary caregivers).
-Long after they stop bankrolling our food, clothing and shelter, mom and dad can have a profound affect on our adult financial behavior.
+Long after they stop bankrolling our food, clothing, and shelter, Mom and Dad can continue to have a profound effect on our adult financial behavior.
 That's not necessarily a drawback, of course.
 The trick is to recognize the valuable influences that guide your money decisions and ignore the ones that cause you financial harm.

 Don't assume that you will need an extreme money makeover.
 Just start with small steps.